zulhendryms/javenese-name-generator/README.md

 # Javanese Name Generator

 A beautiful and elegant web application that generates random Javenese names using Next.js, Tailwind CSS, and shadcn/ui components.
-The application features a responsive design, smooth animations, and a dark mode.
+The application features a responsive design, smooth animations.

 ![ZZULU IT Logo](/resultexample.jpg)